Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Two sentences: first states purpose, second provides usage context.
-No fluff, every word earns its place.
+Two sentences: first clearly states purpose, second provides usage context and specifics.
+Every word is valuable; no redundancy or filler.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.